shortlab/2022-PEL-Heterogeneity-VCr-TaW/README.md

 - LAMMPS molecular dynamics open source code
 - Have LAMMPS installed as Python module

-It is necessary to download
+It is necessary to download the interatomic potential libraries discussed in the paper from some [repository](https://www.ctcms.nist.gov/potentials/) as the local path of the files is required in the [pair coefficents](https://docs.lammps.org/pair_coeff.html) command present in every LAMMPS input file.

-The use High Performance supercomputers is strongly suggested.
+The use of High Performance supercomputers is recommended.
 It is also strongly suggested to read the [LAMMPS manual](https://docs.lammps.org/Intro.html) in order to understand all the command used and how to tune the command arguments.

 Additional information and modeling parameters applied are described in the paper methodology.

 ## 1) Quasi-static model
 The input file of this model is the "quasi_static.in" file in the relative folder.
-It is just necessary to complete the commands left blank with the requirement arguments with values that can be arbitrary, described in the paper or specific of the material applied.
+It is just necessary to complete the commands left blank with the requirement arguments with values that can be arbitrary, described in the paper or specific of the material studied.
 Here you can find listed some main modeling choices made in the work:
 - In the work the total [box size](https://docs.lammps.org/region.html) was set equal to 40x40x40 [lattice constants](https://docs.lammps.org/lattice.html) and [created](https://docs.lammps.org/create_box.html) (i.e. 128'000 particles for BCC cristals)
 - The [temperature](https://docs.lammps.org/velocity.html) was set equal to 300 K
 - The hybrid Monte Carlo + Molecular Dynamics [swap method](https://docs.lammps.org/fix_atom_swap.html) was set to perform 500 swap attempts every 50 timesteps for a total of 1 million swap attempts